Lending pools intro

 The PMM provides a quote stating that their price is 1 wETH, and they would like to borrow 1 wETH from the pool in case their quote wins the auction.
 The PMM also specifies that they would like to transfer 3000 USDC from the trader to the Liquorice pool as collateral.
 From the technical standpoint this is done by simply configuring a couple of parameters in the quote.

-If the quote doesn’t win the auction, nothing further happens.
+If the quote doesn’t win the auction, nothing happens further.

 If the quote wins, the fact of borrowing 1 wETH will be recorded in the smart contract, and the trade will be settled.